FIU-SCIS-Senior-Project-2015-Spring/Virtual-Job-Fair/Documents/README.txt

-In this folder you will find current documentation for the Virtual job Fair project
+In this folder you will find current documentation for the Virtual job Fair project.